KKamJi98/aws-pick/README.md

-# AWS Profile Switcher
+# AWS Pick

 A simple CLI tool to easily switch between AWS profiles in your shell environment.

 ## Overview

-AWS Profile Switcher (`awswitch`) is a command-line utility that helps you quickly switch between different AWS profiles defined in your `~/.aws/config` file.
+AWS Pick (`awspick`) is a command-line utility that helps you quickly switch between different AWS profiles defined in your `~/.aws/config` file.
 It automatically updates your shell environment by modifying the `AWS_PROFILE` environment variable in your `~/.zshrc` file.

 ## Features